Scalable Model Editing via Customized Expert Networks: Introduction

-{\bf Reliability:} SCEN ensures reliability by assigning a dedicated expert to each sample that needs editing, which mitigates the risk of interference among different samples.
-The indexing neurons guarantee precise activation of each expert. {\bf Generality:} For similar samples, SCEN facilitates the identification of the appropriate expert through the indexing neurons, enhancing the model's generalizability. {\bf Locality:} The architecture of SCEN preserves all the original model weights, and as long as the indexing neurons remain inactive, irrelevant samples maintain their original outcomes, ensuring effective localization.
-In summary, SCEN presents a refined approach to model editing, achieving a balance between the integrity of original knowledge and the incorporation of new information, while maintaining the model's robustness and adaptability.
+{\bf Reliability:} SCEN ensures reliability by assigning a customized expert to each sample that needs editing, thereby mitigates the risk of interference among different samples.
+The indexing neurons ensure precise activation of each expert. {\bf Generality:} For rewriting samples, SCEN can identify the most suitable expert by indexing neurons, which are trained using a specific margin loss function, thereby enhancing the model’s generalizability. {\bf Locality:} The architecture of SCEN preserves all the original model weights.
+As long as the indexing neurons remain inactive, non-edited samples maintain their original outcomes, thereby ensuring effective localization.
+In summary, SCEN presents a refined approach to model editing, achieving a balance between preserving the integrity of original knowledge and incorporating new information, while maintaining the model's robustness and adaptability.
+The main contributions of our work can be summarized as follows: